malikjunaidhassann/depfin-finance/README.md

 ```

-your changes will be on bit bucket and i'll deploy them on firebase.
+your changes will be on github and i'll deploy them.